metacpan/metacpan-cpan-extracted/distros/A/Algorithm-QuineMcCluskey/README.md

 # Algorithm-QuineMcCluskey

-## version 1.00
+## version 1.01

 This module creates objects designed to solve boolean expressions via the Quine-McCluskey algorithm.
-Its effectiveness is dependent on the size of problem; the number of minterms that can be set goes up exponentially with the number of variables, which limits the size of the problems that can be solved.
+The effectiveness of the algorithm is dependent upon the size of problem; the number of minterms that can be set goes up exponentially (approximately 3^n/n) with the number of variables.
+This does limit, unfortunately, the size of the problems that can be solved with this algorithm.

-Currently, a test with 12 variables (meaning there are 4,096 terms) takes 3 minutes to solve on a not-terribly-modern i7 Pentium laptop computer with 4G of memory.
-This would seem to be a reasonable upper limit to what this algorithm can solve.
+For example, a test with 12 variables (resulting in 4,096 possible input combinations) currently takes 3 minutes to solve on a not-terribly-modern Intel Core i7 laptop computer with 4G of memory.
+A 12-input problem would therefore seem to be a reasonable upper limit to what this algorithm can solve.

 ## INSTALLATION